JonKing93/DASH/Tutorials/gridfile/new.md

 Note that I read values from an actual data file in order to define .grid file metadata for this example.
 It is worth noting that this is common in workflows.
 A .grid file lets you specify whatever metadata you find most convenient for a data set, so if you find the metadata saved in a data file useful, you will want to use it to define the .grid file.

 <br>
-**Important:** Although you can use whatever metadata format you prefer, the *spacing* of .grid file metadata should follow that of the data source files.
+**Important:** Although you can use whatever metadata format you prefer, the .grid file metadata should still describe the data in the data source files and use the same spacing.

 ##### Example 1
 Say you have climate model output with 180 latitude points spaced at 1 degree resolution.
 Then you should define latitude metadata that has 180 points at 1 degree resolution.